Itzdlg/Itzdlg/README.md

-# 👋 Hey, I'm Dominick
+# Hey, I'm Dominick 👋

+🧠 18 years old, male
 🎓 CS @ the University of Central Florida
-💬 Discord: **@dominick.sh**
-🧠 18 yrs old

 🏢 Owner of Jasmine Software Solutions, LLC
+*Developing HR solutions for home health agencies*

 🧑‍💻 Freelance Developer

 ---

-I'm passionate about building cool, useful things.

----

-🚀 Always down to collaborate— hit me up on Discord!
+Feel free to message me on Discord if you'd like to work together

+💬 **@dominick.sh**